mgree/tmpl/experimental/Questions.md

 the degree to which words should appear in topics?

 It looks like my current pipeline isn't dropping punctuation.
 How should I got about doing this?

+2/26/2018
+Is the var max iter = 50 param the number of iterations through the entire corpus the model does?